 Once you've got everything set up, icons for your favorite teams will populate the Following section.
 Tapping on an icon will take you to team-specific screen with recent scores, video highlights and stories.
 (Note that some of those stories will require an Apple News Plus subscription to read — they'll have a News Plus logo.)
 You'll also be able to see league standings and where your team ranks, if relevant.

 My Sports isn't limited to the News app.
 If one of your favorite teams' upcoming games is being televised, it will show up in the Watch Now tab of the TV app.
 You will need to have the relevant streaming app installed if you want to watch the game from your iPhone.
+You'll get notifications about upcoming games, too.

-As you'll know once you read our iOS 16 public beta hands-on, News is just one of the existing apps on your phone to pick up new features in iOS 16.
+News is just one of the existing apps on your phone to pick up new features in iOS 16.
 In Messages, you can now edit text messages you've sent and unsend texts if you've sent them to the wrong person or group.
 The Live Text feature in iOS 16 can now copy text that appears in video, and you can use Visual Look Up to lift the subject of a photo out of its background just by tapping and holding.

 Check out our iOS 16 tips and tricks guide for a full list of how-tos on what you can do with Apple's updated iPhone software.